-2015 Annual Drinking Water Quality Report City of Valparaiso Water System
+2018 Annual Drinking Water Quality Report City of Valparaiso Water System

-We're pleased to present to you this year's Annual Water Quality Report.
+We are pleased to report that our drinking water meets all federal and state requirements.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is ground water from four wells.
 The wells draw from the Floridan Aquifer.
 Because of the excellent quality of our water, the only treatment required is chlorine for disinfection purposes.

-In 2015 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap_or they can be obtained from City Hall at 465 Valparaiso Parkway.
+In 2018 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source of contamination near one of our wells with a low concern level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap or they can be obtained from City Hall at 465 Valparaiso Parkway.

 If you have any questions about this report or concerning your water utility, please contact Public Works Director, Nathan Kelley at 850-729-5407 or via e-mail at vpw@valp.org.
 We encourage our valued customers to be informed about their water utility.
-Information including this report is available on our web site vpw.valp.org.
+Information including this report is available on our web site valp.org/govt/water-reports.html.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held the second Monday of every month at 6 pm in the Commission Chambers 465 Valparaiso Parkway.

 The City of Valparaiso Water System routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2015.
-Data obtained before January 1, 2015, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+This report is based on the results of our monitoring for the period of January 1 to December 31, 2018.
+Data obtained before January 1, 2018, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.